str0mback/XIVComboPluginExpandedest/README.md

 * Nascent Flash will turn into Raw Intuition when you are below level 76.
 * Meikyo will be replaced by Jinpu/Shifu while its buff is up.
 * Shoha will replace Iaijutsu/Tsubame when Meditation gauge is full.
+* ***Shoha II will replace Hissatsu: Kyuten when Meditation gauge is full.***
 * Tsubame becomes Iaijutsu when Sen gauge isn't empty.
-* Fire 1 becomes Fire 3 outside of Astral Fire and when Firestarter proc is up.
-Also replaces Enochian with Fire 1/3 before you get Fire 4 when in AF (if Enochian is up or you don't have it yet).
+* Fire 1 becomes Fire 3 outside of Astral Fire and when Firestarter proc is up. ~~Also replaces Enochian with Fire 1/3 before you get Fire 4 when in AF (if Enochian is up or you don't have it yet).~~
-* Blizzard 1 becomes Blizzard 3 when outside of Umbral Ice.
-Freeze now becomes Blizzard 2 when level-synced, as well.
+* Blizzard 1 becomes Blizzard 3 when outside of Umbral Ice. ~~Freeze now becomes Blizzard 2 when level-synced, as well.~~
+* ***Flare and Freeze will switch depending on if you are in Astral Fire/Umbral Ice.***
-* All Bahamut/Phoenix/Dreadwyrm-related actions on Summoner are now on one button.
+* ~~All Bahamut/Phoenix/Dreadwyrm-related actions on Summoner are now on one button.~~
+* ***Enkindle and Summon Bahamut/Phoenix/Dreadwyrm Trance now share the same button.***
 * Verstone/Verfire will turn into Veraero/Verthunder when Dualcast/Swiftcast is up, with an additional feature that makes Verfire Verthunder outside of combat for openers.
 * When Suiton (or Hidden) is up, Trick Attack will replace Kassatsu.*
 * In the same vein, Ten Chi Jin (the move) will turn into Meisui while Suiton is up*.